Reading Time: 13 minutes

 Set Your Business School’s Social Media Goals

-It’s easy to create posts, share content, and engage with users on social media, but doing this aimlessly won’t generate long-term results.
+Creating posts, sharing content, and engaging with users on social media is easy, but doing this aimlessly won’t generate long-term results.

-However, if you create a strategy based on well thought-out goals, over time your social channels will increase the benefit you get from the channel.
+However, if you create a strategy based on well-thought-out goals, your social channels will increase the benefit you get from the channel over time.

-Once you have determined your goals, the next step is to set benchmarks that will let you know whether you’re progressing towards them.
-In the marketing world, these benchmarks are called key performance indicators (KPIs).
+Once you have determined your goals, the next step is to set benchmarks that will let you know whether you’re progressing.
+These benchmarks are called key performance indicators (KPIs) in marketing.

-KPIs are quantifiable measurements, related to your goals, that you set over a given time period.
-For example, if your goal is to drive more traffic to your school’s blog, the amount of click throughs you generate from sharing your blogs on your social channels might be a KPI.
+KPIs are quantifiable measurements related to the goals that you set over a given period.
+For example, if your goal is to drive more traffic to your school’s blog, the number of click-throughs you generate from sharing your blogs on your social channels might be a KPI.

 KPIs for Business Schools

-Whether you want to build brand awareness, engage directly with prospects, or drive new leads, clearly defined KPIs and goals will ensure your business school’s social media strategy is reflective of what you want to achieve with your campaign.
-Setting KPIs and goals will also make it easier to analyze your campaigns, evaluate the progress you’ve made, and identify the areas you need to improve.
+Whether you want to build brand awareness, engage directly with prospects, or drive new leads, clearly defined KPIs and goals will ensure your business school’s social media strategy reflects what you want to achieve with your campaign.
+Setting KPIs and goals will also make it easier to analyze your campaigns, evaluate your progress, and identify the areas you need to improve.

 Developing a Multi-Channel Social Media Strategy for Business Schools

-There are number of different social media channels that your school must be active on if you want to build a solid online reputation and reach as many prospective students as possible.
-The greater your online visibility, the easier it is for students to learn about your school, and the more inquiries and applications you’ll receive as a result.
+Your school must be active on several different social media channels if you want to build a solid online reputation and reach as many prospective students as possible.
+The greater your online visibility, the easier for students to learn about your school and the more inquiries and applications you’ll receive.

-Each channel occupies a slightly different niche in the social media world, and your business school can adapt its social strategy to best fit each platform.
+Each channel occupies a slightly different niche in the social media world, and your business school can adapt its social strategy to best suit each platform.

 Instagram

-As the fastest growing social media channel, business schools can reach an increasingly large number of prospects through Instagram.
-Since IG is all about images, business schools can use their account to visually capture different aspects of their school.
+As the fastest-growing social media channel, Instagram allows business schools to reach many prospects.
+Since IG is all about images, business schools can use their accounts to capture different aspects of their school visually.

 Instagram for Business Schools

 One of the most popular features on IG is Instagram Stories, which are short photo or video clips that disappear after 24 hours.
-On Instagram, you have the option to add different interactive elements to your stories, making them a particularly effective way to engage with students.
+On Instagram, you can add different interactive elements to your stories, making them a particularly effective way to engage with students.

 Example: Goodman School of Business showcases its events and achievements on this Instagram Story.